StevePak/do-it-server/README.md

-# Do It
+# Do It API
 Simple todo app for getting things done.
+Express API server.